Skip to content

 2. During approved classroom instruction.

-3. During an emergency situation involving the immediate health/safety of a student or other individual(s).
+3. During an emergency situation involving the immediate health/safety of a student or other individual(s) or a risk of damage to property where school staff are not reasonably available to call for help.

 CONSEQUENCES FOR VIOLATION